The Roman Empire

 An area of particular fervor was the pair's shared love of the hunt.
 More than a mere test of strength and valor, it was an opportunity for the two young men to experience the thrills of their interdependence and their environment in the life-and-death pursuit of prey.
 Rooted in the Hellenistic fables of Artemis and Orion, hunting in the ancient world bore moral and religious significance; today, such notions exist merely as an echo.
 For Antinous and Hadrian, their most famous hunt was in pursuit of a fierce Marousian lion.
 The Emperor saved Antinous’ life during the leonine luctation, as boasted in surviving poems and medallions.

 Besides hunting, Antinous also accompanied Hadrian in exploring the eastern realms.
 They attended the annual celebration of the Great Mysteries of Eleusis in Athens.
 After receiving initiation in the great hall of Telesterion, the pair continued their sojourn into Syria, Arabia, Judea, and finally Egypt, where they paid homage at Alexander the Great’s sarcophagus.
-Although the imperial entourage was welcomed publically, there was evidence of growing discontent and gossip regarding Antinous’ relationship with the Emperor.
+Although the imperial entourage was welcomed publicly, there was evidence of growing discontent and gossip regarding Antinous’ relationship with the Emperor.

 It is quite possible that the youth found this public scrutiny, combined with his lover’s intense passion, overwhelming.
 It has been suggested that such pressures factored in Antinous’ demise, which occurred in 130 AD while the imperial flotilla sailed down Egypt’s fabled Nile River.
 While the cause of death was certainly drowning, the exact circumstances remain a mystery.
 Theories range from an accidental fall to murder by a jealous rival.
 One hypothesis is that an emotionally distraught Antinous sacrificed himself for his Emperor, perhaps in response to an oracle predicting impending doom otherwise.
 Intriguingly, Antinous’ death corresponded to the Festival of Osiris, wherein Egyptians traditionally sacrificed boys to the Nile, ensuring favorable floods and good agricultural production.